0davidog/CI_PP2_TriviaSurvivor/README.md

 ## Site owner goal

 The goal in creating the site is to provide and entertaining and fun quiz that encourages repeat attempts.
+A secondary goal of this site is to demonstrate the use of Javascript in creating an interactive application.

 ## Target Audience